GeoscienceAustralia/ptha/ptha_access/example_event_access_scripts/random_scenario_sampling/random_scenario_sampling.md

-The max-stage exceedance-rate curve derived from the random scenarios is similar to the PTHA18 result, but there is some error due to the limited number of samples.
+The max-stage exceedance-rate curve derived from the random scenarios is similar to the PTHA18 result, but there is some error due to the limited number of samples (see figure below).
 As we increase the number of random scenarios per magnitude, the accuracy will improve (on average) until the difference is negligible.
 In this sense the random sample is statistically consistent with the PTHA18.
 ![plot of chunk ptha18_tonga_point_plot1](figure/ptha18_tonga_point_plot1-1.png)

 *Note: Here and below we suppress the plotting code for readability.
 It can be found in the file random_scenario_sampling.Rmd that was used to create this document.*

 Below we do the same computation, but with more random scenario samples (120 per Mw, instead of 12).
-Clearly this leads to improved agreement with the PTHA18 exceedance-rates, as expected.
-On average we expect the accuracy to improve with an increase in the sample size.
+The figure shows this leads to improved agreement with the PTHA18 exceedance-rates, as expected.
+On average the accuracy will improve as the sample size is increased.

 ```r
 # Make the random scenarios -- use 120 per magnitude, instead of 12